alexandertrefz/essence/packages/website/diagnostics.md

 ### `shorthand-on-path-key`

-A dotted key in an update was written with no value — `{ config with server.port }`.
+A dotted key in an update was written with no value — `{ config with server.port }`, or `{ config with server.{ tls.enabled } }`.
 A bare NAME is a member and its own value, which is what the shorthand is; a path is neither, because the value it would set is not the name it reaches through. `server.port` names a member of `config.server` and a local called `port`, and nothing says the two are the same thing.

 Write the value: `{ config with server.port = port }`.

-The refusal is reported even where the list is a Record Literal's, which does take shorthand, and it is reported instead of `shorthand-in-combination` and `path-key-outside-combination` — no reading rescues a bare path, so the message that says why is the one to give.
+The refusal is reported even where the list is a Record Literal's or a braced descend's, both of which do take shorthand, and it is reported instead of `shorthand-in-combination` and `path-key-outside-combination` — no reading rescues a bare path, so the message that says why is the one to give.

 `{ config with server.port }` alone is NOT this Diagnostic.
 An update takes either a key list or one Expression, and one path is an Expression: it merges the members of the value `config.server.port` into `config`, exactly as `{ config with other }` merges `other`'s.

+### `empty-path-group`

+A braced descend was written with no members in it — `{ config with server.{ } }`.
+An update writes the members it names, so a descend with none in it says to leave `server` exactly as it was, which is a half-written key rather than an intent.

+Write the members to update inside it, or drop the key.

 ### `path-is-members-only`